IntelliTect/Coalesce/docs/pages/modeling/model-components/properties.rst

     Getter-only Properties
         Any property that only has a getter will also have a corresponding property generated in the :ref:`TypeScriptViewModel`, but won't be sent back to the server during any save actions.

-        If such a property is defined as an auto-property, the :csharp:`[NotMapped]` attribute should probably be used to prevent EF Core from attempting to map such a property to your database.
+        If such a property is defined as an auto-property, the :csharp:`[NotMapped]` attribute should be used to prevent EF Core from attempting to map such a property to your database.